joakimsk/colorimeter/NOTES.md

 I cannot remember how to select optimal value, so I will just use the average value as the second resistor in the voltage divider.
 This should give us a 2.5 volt to ADC when the LDR is at the average value.

 I select 220 kohm + 38.6 kohm, measured to 258 kohm, near enough to 256.9 kohm.

+We set RGB to <100,100,100>
+LDR resistance with clear path: 53 kohm
+LDR resistance with quartz couvette: 58.3 kohm and inserted wrongly: 191 kohm LDR resistance with plastic couvette: 61 kohm and inserted wrongly: 66 kohm